R v Harrison: Ontario Court of Appeal

-Reasons of the court
+Holding

+Held (Deschamps J. dissenting): The appeal should be allowed and an acquittal entered.

+Per McLachlin C.J. and Binnie, LeBel, Fish, Abella and Charron JJ.: The Charter breaches in this case are clear, the sole issue being whether the cocaine was properly admitted into evidence.
+Based on the revised framework set out in Grant, the three lines of inquiry relevant to determining whether the admission of the evidence would bring the administration of justice into disrepute are: (1) the seriousness of the Charter ‑infringing state conduct; (2) the impact of the breach on the Charter ‑protected interests of the accused; and (3) society’s interest in the adjudication of the case on its merits.

+When the framework is applied to the facts of this case, the balancing of the factors favours exclusion of the evidence.

 The majority judgment was written by McLachlin C.J.

 The majority applied the new test for section 24(2) of the Charter, enunciated in the companion case of R. v.
 Grant.
 The Grant test replaced the test found in R. v.
 Collins and R. v.
 Stillman (which focused on the trial fairness and whether the evidence was conscriptive).

 On the Seriousness of the Charter-Infringing State Conduct stage, the majority found that Bertoncello acted recklessly and represented a blatant disregard of Charter rights.

 On the Impact of the Charter-Protected Interests of the Accused stage, the majority found that the detention affected the accused's rights to privacy and liberty, and that people on the highway have an expectation that they will be left alone except for valid highway traffic stops.
 In this case, the impact was significant, but not egregious.

 On the Society's Interest in an Adjudication on the Merits stage, the majority found that the cocaine was reliable evidence, and favoured admission.

 The majority went on to find that the trial judge placed undue emphasis on the last stage of the test.
 The test should not turn into comparing the police's conduct with the accused's criminal conduct, and that the public "expect[s] police to adhere to higher standards than alleged criminals."
 The majority went on to find that given the trial judge's characterization of the officer's conduct, the seriousness of the officer's conduct outweighed the reliability of the evidence.

 A dissenting decision was written by Deschamps J. Following her decision in Grant, Deschamps J. proposed a different test for section 24(2) of the Charter.
 Deschamps J.'s proposed test would balance the impact on the accused (which includes the seriousness of the officer's conduct) with the reliability of the evidence.
 Under this test, Deschamps J. concluded that the evidence should have been admitted.